aethosio/aethos-build-dist/README.md

 Remember that this mount isn't permanent unless you add it to `fstab`, and remember that you must stop all of the `aethos` containers before copying / mounting a new version of the `rootfs.ext2` file.

-A minor change when creating a new container using the `OverlayFS`, don't specify the `btrfs` file system:
+When creating a new container using the `OverlayFS`, don't specify the `btrfs` file system:

 ```bash
 root@ubuntu:~#